Regular Season Bids

 Meet Announcements, session reports, and meet event files are due in the CSI Central Office by dates listed.

-Meet Acceptance Form and Sanction Deposit for ALL meets will be due in the CSI office by the date listed.
-The Meet Acceptance and Sanction Deposit Form and Sanction Fee Policy are available on the club's FAST Administration page.
+and Sanction Deposit for ALL meets will be due in the CSI office by the date listed.
+The Meet Acceptance form and Sanction Fee Policy are available on the club's FAST Administration page.
 Sanction deposits of $300 per meet, excluding exempt meets, may be paid with Visa or MC or check payable to CT Swimming.
 The Meet Acceptance Form is required for all meets regardless of sanction fee exemption.
+The meet sanction deposit has been suspended for the 2023 LC season.